CBD and alcohol!

-However, a 2019 study on mice found that CBD could decrease alcohol consumption.
+However, a study carried out in 2019 on mice revealed that CBD could reduce alcohol consumption.
 The researchers noted that administering CBD made the mice less motivated to drink ethanol, a component of alcohol.

 A small-scale study of 120 adults who used both cannabis and alcohol found that people may be less likely to drink as much alcohol if they use CBD.

 Research into the use of CBD as a treatment for AUD is in its infancy.
 Some preliminary studies suggest that CBD may reduce alcohol consumption and may protect against liver and brain damage caused by excessive alcohol consumption.

 However, the researchers are still investigating several factors that could help establish effective procedures for the use of CBD in the treatment of AUD.
 The questions they are seeking to answer include:

 - What dose of CBD is most effective